 - Hardware Comparison

 - Are you looking for a weather station?
-Are you considering building your own station?
+Would you like to build your own station?
 This table lists the sensors, configurations, and specifications for various types of weather-related hardware.